-These services are provided by a speech language pathologist or occupational therapist who has been trained in SOS feeding protocol.
+These services are provided by a speech language pathologist or occupational therapist.
 Feeding therapy is appropriate for individuals who have a restricted repertoire of preferred foods.

 The objective of the group session is to learn to actively interact with peers to gain new information, share a common focus (both abstract and concrete) and express ideas to engage in meaningful interactions and develop relationships.

 Augmentative and Alternative Communication (AAC) is a valuable tool to provide individuals with multiple forms of communication for expressing basic needs and engaging in social interactions.
 Our Speech-Language Pathologists have the expertise to work with clients and their families to identify, evaluate, and train individuals on a variety of forms of alternative communication.